luluxxxxx/video-loops/README.md

 **using opticalflow for the fade :**

-bidirectional opticalflow vector fields from pair frames of A/B are generated in .flo format.they are used to warp frameA to frameB and vice-versa.each warped frames are then blended , generating a flow driven morphing.
+bidirectional opticalflow vector fields from pair frames of A/B are generated in .[flo] format.they are used to warp frameA to frameB and vice-versa.each warped frames are then blended , generating a flow driven morphing.

 ![method](./readme_files/loops_method2s.jpg)